GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The Permit IPv4, Permit IPv6, Max Aggregate Rate, and Max Channel IDs fields are the same as in MC_CLIENT_LIMITS frames ({{client-limits-frame}}) and provide the initial client values.

-The AEAD Algorithms List field is in order of prefernce (most preferred occuring first) using values from the registry below.
+The AEAD Algorithms List field is in order of preference (most preferred occuring first) using values from the registry below.
 It lists the algorithms the client is willing to use to decrypt data in multicast channels, and the server MUST NOT send a MC_CHANNEL_JOIN to this client for any channels using unsupported algorithms:

   - <https://www.iana.org/assignments/aead-parameters/aead-parameters.xhtml>

-The Hash Algorithms List field is in order of prefernce (most preferred occurring first) using values from the registry below.
+The Hash Algorithms List field is in order of preference (most preferred occurring first) using values from the registry below.
 It lists the algorithms the client is willing to use to check integrity of data in multicast channels, and the server MUST NOT send a MC_CHANNEL_JOIN to this client for any channels using unsupported algorithms:

  - <https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg>